-The valedictorian and salutatorian shall be selected at the end of the second semester of the senior year.
+The valedictorian and salutatorian shall be determined at the end of the third nine-week grading period of the senior year.
 The valedictorian and the salutatorian shall be the two graduating seniors with the highest rank in class (weighted grade point average).
 To be eligible, a student shall have been enrolled in the Priority Charter Schools for the entire last three semesters prior to graduation.